New Blog Gig:

-I'm one of those persons who seems to be a born writer.
-I decided to make writing my career while a student at the University of Tampa, where I earned a B.A. in Creative Writing/English in 1982.
-I was editor of the college newspaper in my senior year.
-My first job was assistant to the arts and entertainment editor at The Berkshire Eagle in Pittsfield, Mass.
-Later, I was a reporter at the Daytona Beach (Fla.)
+Ms. Hearth considers herself a "born writer."
+She decided to make writing her career while a student at the University of Tampa, Florida, where she earned a B.A. in Creative Writing (English minor) in 1982 and was editor of the college newspaper in her senior year.
+Her first newspaper job was assistant to the arts and entertainment editor at The Berkshire Eagle in Pittsfield, Mass.
+Later, she was a reporter at the Daytona Beach (Fla.)
 News-Journal.
-After moving from Florida to the New York area, I wrote 88 bylined news stories and features for The New York Times.
+After moving from Florida to the New York area, she wrote 88 bylined news stories and features for The New York Times.

-GEORGE FOSTER PEABODY AWARD for "excellence in television broadcasting," for my work on the film adaptation of HAVING OUR SAY (1999)
+GEORGE FOSTER PEABODY AWARD for "excellence in television broadcasting," for her work on the film adaptation of HAVING OUR SAY (1999)

 An AMERICAN LIBRARY ASSOCIATION “Notable Book of the Year” (1994)